Phone Numbers Are Still the Default Communication Layer

 AI agents are getting remarkably good at browsing the web, filling out forms, and operating software.
-But the moment a service says “Enter your phone number,” the agent hits a wall.
-Without a real phone number, your agent is locked out of the modern internet.
+The moment a workflow needs to talk to a human over the phone (a customer booking an appointment, a lead asking about pricing, a tenant texting maintenance), the agent hits a wall.
+A phone number is the missing primitive.

 Why Agents Need Their Own Numbers